deta/space-docs/src/pages/docs/en/quickstart-guides/rust.md

 > - We are running the binary that was created in the previous step
 > - We are including the binary in the final image (using `include`)
 > - We are setting `src: .` as the current directory is the root of the Rust project
+> - We are specifying a command to run during development using `dev`

 Second,  create a `.spaceignore` file in the root of your project and add the following: